 If regular consumption of NSAIDS isn’t helping your hip pain, Dr. Burgos-Iturrino may suggest intra-articular injections or corticosteroid injections.
 The former is a local anesthetic and the latter is a steroid shot.
 Both of these injections can provide more relief than over-the-counter pain medications.

 This non-surgical option is often a necessity for healing any kind of musculoskeletal issue.
-Frisco physical therapists at SPORT Orthopedics + Rehabilitation can assist your healing and pain levels by strengthening the hip joint and improving its range of motion and stability.
+Dallas physical therapists at SPORT Orthopedics + Physical Therapy can assist your healing and pain levels by strengthening the hip joint and improving its range of motion and stability.

 If a variety of non-surgical options fail to improve your hip pain in 10 to 12 weeks, your doctor will likely suggest one of the surgeries listed below.
 There’s no need to fear though, because most hip surgeries are minimally invasive.